lydiaYchen/25TrustAI/README.md

 The aim of this seminar course is to let students learn how to understand, design and build trustworthy AI systems via paper reproducing and extensiong.
 We provide a broad overview on the design of the state-of-the-art Trustworthy AI models and systems, with a strong focus generative AI and reinforcement learning systems.

 The course materials will be based on a mixture of classic and recently published papers.
-The first 3-4 lectures, the basic concept of distributed machine learning will be covered, followed by six weeks of individual group advising, and then student group will present their project outcomes in the last three weeks
+The first 3-4 lectures, the basic concept of distributed machine learning will be covered, followed by six weeks of individual group advising, and then student group will present their project outcomes in the last three weeks.

-##  <a name='Paper List'></a>Mandatory
+##  <a name='Paper List'></a>Course assessment

-Paper reading and reviews are the key activities in this course.
+Paper reading, reproducing and improvement  are the key activities in this course.
 To pass the course, you need to
-- Submit at 3 reviewers on different topics.
-- Present at one paper out of 5 topics during the second half of the course.
-- All reviews need to be submitted to the ILIAS by the last week of the semester.
+- A project report based on reproducing and improving one of the provided papers (account for 100% of grades)
+- Attending  all the paper presentations and project presentations (nongraded)

 Check [Paper Reading List](PaperList.md)